perseids-project/JackSON/README.md

 	cors: [ 'http://localhost:4567', 'http://localhost:3000', 'http://your.app-host.com' ]

-## Create a JackSON app
+## Create a JackSON backed AngularJS app
 See **docs/APP.md**

 ## JackSON.js
-If you aren't looking to create a new JackSON/Angular app and you're comfortable using JQuery checkout **docs/API.md**.
+JackSON.js, a JQuery API, has documentation here: **docs/API.md**.

 ## Contribute
 If you would like to contribute code to this project see **docs/DEVELOP.md** for guidance.